 Slightly modify the remaining Core Values to:

-Reflect various provisions in the Affirmation of Guarantees, e.g., efficiency, operational excellence, and fiscal responsibility;
+Reflect various provisions in the Affirmation of Commitments, e.g., efficiency, operational excellence, and fiscal responsibility;

-Clarify that any decision to defer to input from public authorities must be consistent with ICANN’s Guarantees and Core Values.
-We believe that this is inherent in the current , but felt that it was appropriate to call it out clearly for purposes of accountability.
-This does not interfere with the ability of the GAC to provide input or advice on any topic; rather, it clarifies that ICANN must always act in compliance with its obligations.
+Clarify that any decision to defer to input from public authorities must be consistent with ICANN’s Commitments and Core Values.
+We believe that this is inherent in the current Bylaws, but felt that it was appropriate to call it out clearly for purposes of accountability.
+This does not interfere with the ability of the GAC to provide input or advice on any topic; rather, it clarifies that ICANN must always act in compliance with its Bylaws obligations.

 Add an obligation to avoid capture.